rundeck/go-rundeck/rundeck-v2/docs/ApiRunScriptv14Request.md

 `func (o *ApiRunScriptv14Request) HasMeta() bool`

 HasMeta returns a boolean if a field has been set.

+### GetRunAdhocRequest

+`func (o *ApiRunScriptv14Request) GetRunAdhocRequest() ApiRunAdhocRequest`

+GetRunAdhocRequest returns the RunAdhocRequest field if non-nil, zero value otherwise.

+### GetRunAdhocRequestOk

+`func (o *ApiRunScriptv14Request) GetRunAdhocRequestOk() (*ApiRunAdhocRequest, bool)`

+GetRunAdhocRequestOk returns a tuple with the RunAdhocRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRunAdhocRequest

+`func (o *ApiRunScriptv14Request) SetRunAdhocRequest(v ApiRunAdhocRequest)`

+SetRunAdhocRequest sets RunAdhocRequest field to given value.

+### HasRunAdhocRequest

+`func (o *ApiRunScriptv14Request) HasRunAdhocRequest() bool`

+HasRunAdhocRequest returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)